 11. When you are ready to post your recording, click the Submit button.
 Leave your computer on for about five minutes to ensure the entire recording uploads to the CR server.

 12. An email notification is sent to the Presenter as the recordings are published.
 This email includes a web address to access the recording if it is published to a web server.
 You can forward that email to your students or create a link to the web address within Blackboard.
 If there is a problem with a recording, an email notification is sent to the KUMC CR Administrator who will contact the Presenter.
-You can also check the status of your recordings at https://idu-relay.kumc.edu/relay using your KUMC username and password.
-To learn more about using Camtasia Relay, click the Help button on the CR login screen, or visit the Camtasia Relay Learning Center at http://www.techsmith.com/learn/relay.
+You can also check the status of your recordings at the KUMC Relay Web Portal.
+(Login using your KUMC username and password.)
+To learn more about using Camtasia Relay, click the Help button on the CR login window, or visit the Camtasia Relay Learning Center.

-For Camtasia Relay support or to learn more about using CR at KUMC, please contact Teaching & Learning Technologies at email@example.com or (913) 588-7107.
-For classroom technology support (e.g., classroom computers, projectors, sound systems), contact TLT Media at (913) 588-7326.
+For Camtasia Relay support or to learn more about using CR at KUMC, please contact Teaching & Learning Technologies at (913) 588-7107 or email@example.com.
+For classroom technology support (e.g., classroom computers, projectors, sound systems), contact TLT-Media at (913) 588-7326 or firstname.lastname@example.org.